fmalazemi/fmalazemi.github.io/gem5/debugging.md

 ```
 #include "debug/newFlag.hh"
 ```
-2. Register the new flag `newFlag` in `src/temp/sconscript` by adding the following:
+2. Register the new flag "newFlag" in src/temp/sconscript by adding the following:
 ```
 DebugFlag('Hello')
 ```